rsnisha/Student-Marksheet-Analysis-using-MySQL/README.md

 ## ▶️ How to Use

-1. Clone this repository or download the `.sql` files.
+1. Clone this repository or download the `MARKSHEET.sql` files.
 2. Import the table.
 3. Use SQL engine like MySQL
 4. Run each query and observe the result.

----

-## 🚀 Learning Goal

-- Practice SELECT statements
-- Apply filtering with WHERE
-- Use ORDER BY for sorting

 ---